OpenTreeOfLife/reference-taxonomy/doc/ott2.9.md

 The non-Malacostraca content of WoRMS is separated from the Malacostraca content and given a priority lower than NCBI but higher than GBIF.

+## Release notes

+New flags:

+* extinct - replaces extinct_direct
+* placed - similar to incertae_sedis (this means a child of an inconsistent taxon, where t is inconsistent if it occurs in a lower-priority taxonomy but is inconsistent with the higher-priority taxonomies.  'tattered' is now deprecated)
+* placed_inherited
+* sibling_lower is deprecated

+Deprecated: sibling_lower, tattered, tattered_inherited